 Email: asir@berkeley.edu

 Asir is an Assistant Professor in the Electrical Engineering and Computer Sciences (EECS) department at the University of California, Berkeley, where he also serves as a co-director of the Berkeley Emerging Technology Research (BETR) center.
-He is also a faculty scientist in the Materials Science Divison at Lawrence Berkeley National Laboratory.
+He is a faculty scientist in the Materials Science Division at Lawrence Berkeley National Laboratory.
 He received his Ph.D. and M.S. in Electrical Engineering from Stanford University and his B.Sc. from the Bangladesh University of Engineering and Technology.
 His research focuses on advancing energy-efficient electronics through the atomic-scale engineering of heterogeneous materials and nanodevices, aiming to address the fundamental energy and latency limits of traditional materials, devices, and architectures.
 His interdisciplinary work has been recognized with honors, including the 2022 IEEE-EDS Ph.D.
 Fellowship, 2022 MRS Gold Graduate Award, and 2023 AVS Russell & Sigurd Varian Award, along with several best paper and presentation awards at the IEEE VLSI Symposium, MRS Fall Meeting, SRC TECHCON, and AVS Symposium.
 Outside of research, Asir enjoys traveling, coffee chats, and playing tennis.

-Sathvik is an postdoctoral research associate at UC Berkeley, EECS starting in Spring 2026.
+Sathvik is a postdoctoral research associate at UC Berkeley, EECS starting in Spring 2026.
 Sathvik received his Ph.D.
 (2025) in Materials Science and NanoEngineering from Rice University, working with Prof. Pulickel Ajayan.
 His doctoral research led to the discovery of glaphene, a hybrid of graphene and silica glass, and to the first experimental demonstration of quantum flexoelectricity in graphene.
 His postdoctoral research focuses on interface–driven physics for hybrid logic-memory operation and scaled interconnects.
 He is an inaugural Senior Quad Fellow (White House), a JSPS Fellow, and an NSF Research Traineeship Fellow, and was named a Rice Future Faculty Fellow and Purdue Trailblazers in Engineering Fellow (2025).
 Sathvik is interested in pursuing an academic career.
 Outside the lab, he enjoys playing the Carnatic Indian violin, advancing his Japanese proficiency, working out, and playing video games.

 Incoming PhD Student